Lauren Selig: Career

 After writing for Variety magazine, Selig worked as story editor in 1997 at DreamWorks for producer Mark Johnson.
 In 2000 she practiced international licensing for music company Playnetworks.

 From 2002, Selig worked at Microsoft in Platforms Business Development.
 She began working in the family business, and from 2003 to 2012 Selig was Director of Development at her family's company, Martin Selig Real Estate.
-She also managed the private family investments in startups and organized the family's philanthropic giving.

-In 2005, Selig started Lala Laptop, a line of women's laptop bags; profits from the bag sales were donated to charity.
-In 2009 she wrote and created a selection of children's books and children's iPhone applications called Little Lala.
-At that time Selig was the president of Business Development and strategy at the online movie service company IndieFlix.

 Selig co-founded Shake and Bake Productions.
 Her recent TV series include Wheel of Time and movies include the Elton John biopic Rocketman and the Sam Raimi thriller Crawl.
 Selig was executive producer of Hacksaw Ridge, Lone Survivor, Everest, American Made, A Walk Among the Tombstones, and I Am Michael, which screened at the Sundance Film Festival in 2015.
 That year she was named as one of Variety magazine's "producers to watch".

 In 2017, Hacksaw Ridge, executive-produced by Selig, received six Oscar nominations.

-She is currently advising New Republic Pictures whos movies include Mission Impossible and Top Gun.
-She is producing the last Stanley Kubrick script The Downslope, the sci-fi film The Diamond Age and the Amazon series Wheel of Time.
+She is a producer on the last Stanley Kubrick script The Downslope, the sci-fi film The Diamond Age and the Amazon series Wheel of Time.

-In addition to her work in film and television she advises companies on their investments into the United States and is a partner at the virtual reality company V.A.L.I.S. which won an Emmy for its work on Capturing Everest.
+In addition to her work in film and television she has advised companies on investments into the United States and is a partner at the virtual reality company V.A.L.I.S. which won an Emmy for its work on Capturing Everest.
 VALIS produced the TIME recreation of Martin Luther King.
-She was an advisor to the IMAX fund and worked with several crypto currency companies through her fund Tangled Little Dragon.

-Selig is an early investor in several companies including Galaxy Interactive, A16z, Vaxxinity, Bulletproof Coffee, Colossal, 1UP Ventures, SALT, Limeade, Deviation Games, Build A Rocket Boy, Wax Exchange, Shoreditch Ski Club, Marble Therapeutics, Otoy, Pantera and Hashgraph.

-She produces live entertainment through her partnership with Poets Road and was an advisor to Peter Jackson's company WETA and Thinkwell Group.
-She is an ambassador to Reefline, and serves on the board of X-Prize.
+Selig has also participated in international forums and public discussions on technology and media, including the World Government Summit, where she took part in discussions on global media, storytelling, and innovation.

+She has also participated in academic and industry events, including the Milken Institute Global Conference.

+In 2026, Selig led an investment in space technology company Starcloud through Manhattan West and joined the company as an advisor.
+She was appointed to the board of directors of Renatus Tactical Acquisition Corp.
+I in July 2026, where she also serves on the Audit, Compensation, and Nominating and Corporate Governance committees.
+In August 2026, she was appointed to the board of Complete Genomics, with the appointment expected to become effective upon completion of the company's pending acquisition by Swiss Rockets AG.

+In 2026, Selig co-led investment firm Manhattan West's participation in a $250 million funding round for Starcloud, a company developing orbital data centers, and joined the company as a board observer.

+Selig is listed as a member of the XPRIZE Foundation's innovation board.
+She serves as an advisor to Fermi Explorer.